-- Pupils with medical needs will be provided with a detailed Individual Health and Care Plan, compiled in partnership with the school nurse and parents and if appropriate, the pupil themselves. - Staff who volunteer to administer and supervise medications, will complete formal training and be verified by the school nurse or other medical professional as being competent. - All medicine administration procedures adhere to the LA policy and Department of Education (DfE) guidelines included within Supporting pupils at school with medical conditions (DfE) 2014 and identified in the School Medicine Administration Policy.
+- Pupils with medical needs will be provided with a detailed Individual Health and Care Plan, compiled in partnership with parents and relevant health professionals - Staff who volunteer to administer and supervise medications, will complete formal training and be verified by the school nurse or other medical professional as being competent.

+All medicine administration procedures adhere to the LA policy and Department of Education (DfE) guidelines included within Supporting pupils at school with medical conditions (DfE) 2014 and identified in the School Medicine Administration Policy.